 Enforcing regulations to control the distribution and use of antibiotics will be necessary to minimize the development of resistance and conserve antibiotic effectiveness for as long as possible.
 Which type of legislations that are most appropriate will differ between countries.
 Regulations must take into account the financial, structural and geographical obstacles to finding a balance between access and excess, particularly in low-income countries.

 Poor provider knowledge and lack of guidelines

-The animal sector
+The food animal sector

-In the animal sector, governments are recommended to provide appropriate regulations on the authorization, manufacturing, distribution and use of veterinary products through their veterinary legislation.
+In the food animal sector, governments are recommended to provide appropriate regulations on the authorization, manufacturing, distribution and use of veterinary products through their veterinary legislation.
 OIE has supportive guidelines in this area, and EU recently published a guideline on prudent use of antimicrobials in veterinary medicine.
 If possible, antibiotics should only be used after prescription by a veterinary professional.
 Also, it is recommended to consider the Code of Practice developed by Codex Alimentarius, the OIE list of antibiotics of veterinary importance, and the WHO guidance on the use of critically important antibiotics for human medicine.